Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 # Payments Methods

-The Pagador API works with transactions made in the following payment methods: credit card, debit card, bank slip, electronic transfer, e-wallet and voucher.
+The Pagador API works with transactions made in the following payment methods: credit card, debit card, *boleto* bill, electronic transfer, e-wallet and voucher.

-To prevent duplicate orders from occurring during a transaction, the Payer has the option to block duplicate orders which, when enabled, returns the error code “302”, informing that the MerchantOrderId sent is duplicated.
-For more details on this feature, see this article.
+To prevent duplicate orders from occurring during a transaction, Pagador has the option of blocking duplicate orders which, when enabled, returns the "302" error code, informing that the `MerchantOrderId` sent is duplicated.

-## Credit/Debit card
+## Credit and Debit Cards

-### Creating a Transaction
+### Creating a Credit Transaction

-To authorize a credit transaction, you must follow the agreement below.
-Your affiliation data is submitted in the `Payment.Credentials` node, and must be submitted whenever a new authorization request is submitted for approval.
+When requesting authorization for a credit transaction, it is necessary to follow the contract below.
+The details related to your affiliation are sent within the `Payment.Credentials` node, and must be sent whenever a new authorization request is submitted for approval.

-If your store uses Retry or Loadbalance services, affiliations must be registered by the customer support team.
-To request an affiliation registration, click [here](http://suporte.braspag.com.br/).
+If your store uses *Retry* or *Loadbalance* services, affiliations must be registered by the customer support team.
+To request the registration of affiliations, [click here](https://suporte.braspag.com.br/hc/en-us/requests/new) and send your request.

+<aside class="notice">Important: The order identification number (MerchantOrderId) does not change, remaining the same throughout the transactional flow.
+However, an additional number (SentOrderId) can be generated for the order and used during the transaction.
+This number (SentOrderId) will only be different in case of adaptation to the acquirer's rules or in case there are repeated order identification numbers (MerchantOrderId).</aside>

-<aside class="notice">The parameters contained in the `Address` and `DeliveryAddress` nodes are required when the transaction is submitted to the Velocity or Antifraud Analysis.
-In the parameter table below, they are marked with an * in the required column.</aside>
+The parameters contained within the `Address` and `DeliveryAddress` nodes are **mandatory** when the transaction is submitted to *Anti-Fraud* or to the *Velocity* analysis.
+These parameters are marked with an * in the mandatory column of the table below.

 #### Request